* Adopted by the Committee at its sixty-eighth session (23 October–17 November 2017).

-55. The Committee calls for the realization of substantive gender equality, in accordance with the provisions of the Convention, throughout the process of implementation of the 2030 Agenda for Sustainable Development.
+51. The Committee calls for the realization of substantive gender equality, in accordance with the provisions of the Convention, throughout the process of the implementation of the 2030 Agenda for Sustainable Development.

-56. The Committee requests the State party to ensure the timely dissemination of the present concluding observations, in the official language of the State party, to the relevant State institutions at all levels (national, regional and local), in particular to the Government, the ministries, the parliament and the judiciary, to enable their full implementation.
+52. The Committee requests the State party to ensure the timely dissemination of the present concluding observations, in the official language of the State party, to the relevant State institutions at all levels (national, regional and local), in particular to the Government, the ministries, Congress and the judiciary, to enable their full implementation.

 Ratification of other treaties